kofi-kusi/audiophile/README.md

 - [x] View the optimal layout for the app depending on their device's screen size
 - [x] See hover states for all interactive elements on the page
 - [ ] Bonus: Keep track of what's in the cart, even after refreshing the browser (localStorage could be used for this if you're not building out a full-stack app)

+### stack

+#### backend

+Followed clean architecture principles.

+- fastapi: for implementing a RESTful backend api
+- PostgreSQL: for a relational database
+- pycopg: db driver
+- fastapi-mail: for sending mails using google's smtp server
+- alembic: for database migrations
+- sqlmodel: for database modelling
+- pydantic: for data validations and data models
+- pwdlib: used with argon2 algorithm for password hashing and verification
+- itsdangerous: generating url safe tokens
+- pyjwt: for generating access tokens for a `password flow` authentication and  authorization
+- uv: package manager

+### frontend

+Component based architecture

+- react
+- react router v7 (data mode)
+- tailwindcss
+- react-toastify
+- react-hook-form
+- vite

 ### Screenshot